 Here’s what the 1910 census reveals about the other residents of the block that year:

-3404 Jefferson: Joseph Nichanchy, a baker for a grocery company, and wife Rose.
-Joseph was born in Germany; Rose’s parents were born in Germany although she was born in Iowa.
+3404 Jefferson: Joseph Nichanchy, a baker for a grocery company, and their wife, Rose.
+Joseph was born in Germany; Rose’s parents were born in Germany, although she was born in Iowa.

 714 W. 35th Street: Caleb Adams, a livestock manager, his wife Louise, daughter Cornelia, and a black servant named Bettie Blank.
 They had all been born in the United States.

-704 W. 35th Street: Henry W. Guy, a locomotive engineer, wife Josephine, two sons and a sister-in-law.
-They had all be born on the east coast in New York, Massachusetts or New Hampshire.
+704 W. 35th Street: Henry W. Guy, a locomotive engineer, wife Josephine, two sons, and a sister-in-law.
+They had all been born on the East Coast in New York, Massachusetts, or New Hampshire.

 708 W. 35th Street: Alphonse Follens, wife Mary, a son, a daughter and father.
 Follens’ father had been born in the United States to Irish parents.